wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-token-contracts.md

     PRIVATE_KEY=INSERT_PRIVATE_KEY
     ```

-4. Compile Your Smart Contracts:

-    Before running the deployment script, compile your smart contracts using Foundry.
+4. **Compile your smart contracts** - before running the deployment script, compile your smart contracts using Foundry.
 This ensures that your contracts are up-to-date and ready for deployment.

-    1. Run the following command to compile your contracts:
+    - Run the following command to compile your contracts:

         ```bash
         forge build